Upham Meadow and Summer Leasow: Location and habitat

 The site is common land (open access).
 The Meadows lie next to the River Avon on the border between counties.
 Upham Meadow is managed for a hay crop.
 Summer Leasow has restricted common grazing rights and is pasture.
 This land, which is semi-improved neutral grassland, is flooded in the winter.
 Thus the site is significant for its over-wintering waders and wildfowl, and breeding waders.
 This is a relatively large area, with a high water table and there is minimum disturbance.
 There are ditches and wet areas generally.

 The photographs in the gallery below provide narrative on the use and rights.

 Flora

 The site supports grasses and herbs which are typical of wet neutral meadows.
 Species include narrow-leaved water-dropwort (Oenanthe silaifolia), which is one of the largest populations in Great Britain.
 There is crested dog's tail, meadow foxtail, meadow buttercup, great burnet and meadow vetchling.
-The national scarce mousetail is recorded for this site (one of three locations in Gloucestershire).
+The nationally scarce mousetail is recorded for this site (one of three locations in Gloucestershire).